dbsafe/specflow-helpers/README.md

 public void SetRequestProperty(string name, decimal value)
 ```

-The same when validating the response.
 When reading a property of the response a step definition from `JObjectBuilderSteps` is used.

 ```csharp
 [Then(@"property ([^\s]+) should be the number ([-+]?[\d]*[\.]?[\d]+)")]